 About

 Camp Stevens Summer Camp includes activities such as a high ropes course, climbing wall, swimming, archery, arts and crafts, and team-building challenges.
-Each Adventure Group cooks out over a campfire and sleeps under the stars at least once a week.
+Campers take part in Adventure Groups of 10–14 campers led by 3–5 summer camp staff, and each Adventure Group cooks out over a campfire and sleeps under the stars at least once a week.
+Older campers may use the high ropes course, while younger campers use the climbing wall.

 • Ages: 8–17 years old